putilinyehor/DiscordBot/README.md

 This is a Discord Bot for a specific, unknown, mystery server.
-It is created to work on a very specific server so you can't use it really.
-But if you like, here's the source code.
+It is created to work on one server, because it will disconnect and connect fairly often.
+Therefore it uses a save configuration function to be able to wake up and restore all the data that was used before
 __Don't have a good day.
 Have a great day.__